schillij95/ThaumatoAnakalyptor/README.md

     -e DISPLAY=$DISPLAY \
     thaumato_image
     ```

+- **GUI**
+    ThaumatoAnakalyptor can be used eighter from command line or as a GUI.
+    The GUI explains its usage in the help tab.
+    After starting the docker image, The GUI can be started with the following command:
+    ```bash
+    python3 ThaumatoAnakalyptor.py
+    ```

 - **Precomputation Steps:**
+    These are the instructions to use ThaumatoAnakalyptor from the command line.
     The precomputation step is expected to take a few days.

     The Grid Cells used for segmentation have to be in 8um resolution. ```generate_half_sized_grid.py``` is used for 4um resolution scans to generate Grid Cells in 8um resolution.
 If you have access to multiple GPU's, adjust the ```--num_threads``` and ```--gpus``` flags to speed up the process.